 Saathiya.
-A film that marked the debut of director Shaadi Ali is a remake, as we all know.
+A film that marked the debut of director Shaad Ali is a remake, as we all know.
 A prototype of the much-admired subgenre called ‘The Mani Ratnam Romance’, the film is unlike umpteen misled Tamil features by somewhat clueless filmmakers who repeatedly failed in emulating this winning formula.
-This formula is almost a potion, as far as Tamil film industry is concerned, since Mani Ratnam operates in his own idiosyncratic ways by weaving passionate romances amid complex threads of nationalism, domesticity, family conflicts et al. Then again, Alaipayuthey was amongst the simplest of them all.
+This formula is almost a potion, as far as the Tamil film industry is concerned, since Mani Ratnam operates in his own idiosyncratic ways by weaving passionate romances amid complex threads of nationalism, domesticity, family conflicts et al. Then again, Alaipayuthey was amongst the simplest of them all.
 It was nearly a vacation feature for the filmmaker who had just freed himself from taxing projects like Dil Se… and Iruvar.
-The story of two carefree love birds painting the town red, the film confidently flashed the veteran’s practised precision in character development and letting the audience feel involved in this simple yet studied universe.
+In the story of two carefree love birds painting the town red, the film confidently flashed the veteran’s practiced precision in character development allow the audience feel involved in this simple yet studied universe.

 Then came Saathiya.
-Though not at the cost of nullifying Mani Ratnam’s magnificent oeuvre, I couldn’t resist noticing how Shaad Ali improved his mentor’s much-loved Tamil romance Alaipayuthey – be it in casting or the delectable dosage of local flavour.
+Though not at the cost of nullifying Mani Ratnam’s magnificent oeuvre, I couldn’t resist noticing how Shaad Ali improved his mentor’s much-loved Tamil romance Alaipayuthey – be it in casting or the delectable dose of local flavor.
 Guess why?

 “Chalka, Chalka Re… Kalsi Ka Paani…”